-When connecting through the login.msi.umn.edu server it may be preferable to use SSH keys.
+When connecting to either mesabi, mangi, or agate front-end servers, it may be preferable to use SSH keys.
 SSH keys provide a more secure form of remote communication.
-SSH keys also make it possible to securely connect to systems behind login.msi.umn.edu without having to type in one's MSI password multiple times.
+SSH keys also make it possible to securely connect to systems without having to type in one's MSI password multiple times.

 Below are instructions for how to setup SSH keys for Linux and Windows systems.
-These instructions assume your local computer has its own SSH client and agent, as is the case on Macintosh and Linux computers.
-Windows does not include SSH, and using SSH keys from Windows first requires the installation of additional software.
+These instructions assume your local computer has its own SSH client and agent, which is a solid assumption except if you are running an older Windows OS.
+All Windows 10 and beyond have ssh available via the command line.

 These instructions use the following conventions:

 - localuser refers to the account on your computer

 - local refers to your computer

 - [localuser@local] $ refers to commands run on your computer

 - [msiuser@(mesabi/mangi).msi.umn.edu] $ refers to commands to be run on any one of the MSI login nodes

 Generate your ssh keys using the ssh-keygen command as shown below.
 You will be prompted to choose a passphrase for the keys.
 Please be sure to enter a passphrase.
 This is the password that will protect your keys.
 It can be a sentence with spaces between the words.
 Be sure to use a combination of lower and upper case letters, numbers and punctuation marks.